OpenAccess Network Services

 Peering Policy

-OpenAccess seeks to interconnect its IP network with other Internet providers on a settlement-free basis when such interconnection is of mutual benefit to both parties.
+OpenAccess seeks to interconnect its IP network with other Internet providers on a settlement-free basis when such interconnection are of mutual benefit to both parties.

 Due to historical and business reasons, OpenAccess uses AS36696 as its primary ASN for peering and all peers are required to also accept prefixes and AS paths for AS13831 and AS17129.